Confidence Interval

 This is telling us that the point estimate of the average wait time is 45 minutes with an error of +/- 5.8 minutes.
 There is 99% certainty that the interval {41.5 minutes to 48.5 minutes} contains the true process mean.
 There is a 1% chance that this decision is wrong.

 Think about what is occurring.
-You are willing to accept a much lower level of confidence that the confidence interval will contain the true population mean (the actual waiting time of all patients coming into the emergency room), so you can tighten the range of values.
+You are willing to accept a much lower level of confidence that the interval will contain the true population mean (the actual waiting time of all patients coming into the emergency room), so you can tighten the range of values.

-The only value that changes is the critical t-value, it is now 1.721, and the CI interval is now (42.87,47.12).
+The only value that changes is the critical t-value, it is now 1.721, and the CI is now {42.87,47.12}.

-Using Excel to calculate Confidence Interval
+Excel - Confidence Interval for MEAN

+You can use Excel to find only the CI for a population mean.
+The population standard deviation must be known.
 You must determine the sample mean (x-bar) for the result to make sense and using 95% confidence level.

 Suppose you have the following data:

-Alpha = Level of Significance = 1 - Confidence Level = 0.05
+Alpha risk = Level of Significance = 1 - Confidence Level = 0.05 = 5%

 Population Standard Deviation = 6.48

-Sample Size = 27
+Sample Size = 27 = n

 Sample Mean (x-bar) = 50

-The data would be entered in as shown and the result is2.44 as shown in cell A1.
+The data would be entered in as shown and the result is 2.44 as shown in cell A1.

-Confidence Interval example using Z-distribution
+Confidence Interval example using Z-distribution in Excel

-The interval is 50 ± 2.44, or 47.56 to 52.44
+The interval is 50 +/- 2.44, or 47.56 to 52.44

-Confidence Interval for the Standard Deviation
+Confidence Interval for the STANDARD DEVIATION

-The degrees of freedom equals n-1, df = n-1.
+The degrees of freedom equals n-1, dF = n-1.

 This technique lacks robustness, in that it is very important that the population is known to be normally distributed when using it to estimate the population variance or standard deviation.